With group captives, mid-market companies now have the option to participate in alternative risk transfer strategies like self-funding.

 This quick explainer video from Roundstone Insurance — a captive insurance management service and one of the nation’s premier captive marketplace experts — explains a handful of the many benefits of self-funding.

-To read more about the benefits of a health insurance captive, visit: Benefits of a Health Insurance Captive.
+Click the button to read more about the benefits of switching your organization to a health insurance captive.

 For more detailed information about the benefits of participation in an group captive program, or to discuss which one is right for your organization – complete the form below and we’ll get right back to you.